Salix shop & workshop 2019 opening times:

 Over the years we have frequently been asked by students or hobby batmakers for materials to make a bat at home or school.
 Experience has shown us that the best way to approach this is to buy a partmade blade which has already been machined, pressed and fitted using our specialist machinery as these early stages are very hard to replicate outside of the workshop.
 This blade can then be shaped and finished.
 We can supply bats in grades 1, 2 or 3, plus sub-standards which are ideal as a cheaper way to experiment.

-weekday fittings – these are held in the bat fittings workshop only, as normal production is running in the main workshops.
-Again we do not normally make appointments, but see people as efficiently as possible within the confines of weekday production, whilst ensuring that we obtain the necessary information for the bat(s).
+On weekdays we see people as efficiently as possible within the confines of full production, whilst ensuring that we obtain the necessary information for the bat(s).
 Whether on a Saturday or mid-week, any bespoke bat will need to go back into production for many processes after your visit, even if we make to, or select at a sanded stage.

 The priority is to achieve the right wood and specification and there is no fixed time or method to this – we concentrate on establishing the correct detail so that when you leave, both you and we know what we are working to achieve.